-- Park your Porsche on a level surface and set the parking brakes.
+- Park the Porsche on a level surface and set the parking brakes.
 Allow the engine to cool down.

 - Next, you will need to access the engine.
 Pull the hood release under the dashboard to open the hood.